ntsikim/Udacity-project1/Readme.md

 Importance Rating: Understand how developers rate the importance of diversity and inclusion in their workplace.

-Demographic Variances: Investigate potential differences in responses based on gender, race, or the highest education level of parents.
+Demographic Variances: Investigate potential differences in responses based on gender, and the highest education level of parents.

 Correlation with Career Satisfaction: Explore the correlation between perceptions of diversity and inclusion and overall career satisfaction among developers.